-Sculpted in an enormous block of white Carrara marble, between the 1547 and the 1555 approximately, when Michelangelo was on the threshold of his 80 years, the Pietà from the Opera del Duomo in Florence, full of experience and suffering, it is one of three created by the great artist.
-Unlike the other two - the Vatican youth and the later Rondanini - the body of Christ is supported not only by Mary but also by Magdalene and Elder Nicodemus, to whom Michelangelo gave his face.
-Detail confirmed also by the two biographers coeval with the artist, Giorgio Vasari and Ascanio Condivi, thanks to which we know that the sculpture was destined to an altar of a Roman church, at whose feet the artist would have liked to be buried.
-The Pietà of Florence, Michelangelo's masterpiece "is considered as other sculptures by Buonarroti - he says Timothy Verdon, director of the Museum - unfinished work, even if the diction that would best suit him is that of the sixteenth century when it was still said to be an infinite work ”.
+Sculpted in an enormous block of white Carrara marble, between the 1547 and the 1555 approximately, when Michelangelo was on the threshold of his 80 years, the Pietà from the Opera del Duomo in Florence, full of experience and suffering, it is one of the three created by the great artist.
+Unlike the other two - the Vatican youth one and the subsequent Rondanini - the body of Christ is supported not only by Mary but also by Magdalene and the elderly Nicodemus, to whom Michelangelo gave his face.
+Detail also confirmed by the artist's two biographers, Giorgio Vasari and Ascanio Condivi, thanks to whom we know that the sculpture was intended for an altar in a Roman church, at whose feet the artist would have liked to be buried.
+The Pietà of Florence, Michelangelo's masterpiece “is considered like other sculptures by Buonarroti - he says Timothy Verdon, director of the Museum - unfinished work, even if the diction that most belongs to her is that of the sixteenth century when it was still called an infinite work ".

 It will be a restoration that will respect the by now consolidated vision of a visibly "amber" surface of the Pietà and respectful of the patinas that over time with their natural aging process have transformed the original colors of the marble.
 The restoration, whose initial phase will involve a large diagnostic campaign, aims to improve the reading of the work which is mortified by the presence of deposits and foreign substances to the marble surfaces of the sculptural group.